TannerPerrien/meethue.co/_products/philips-hue-white-and-color-9w-e26-starter-kit-3rd-gen.md

   - 'All shades of white, from warm to cold color temperatures: CCT range 2000-6500K'
   - Dimming only via RF down to 5% (no external dimmer)
   - Beam angle –160° ± 20°
+redirect_from:
+- "/products/philips-hue-white-and-color-9w-e26-starter-kit/"
-title: Philips Hue white and color ambiance - Extension Bulbs
+title: Philips Hue White and Color 9W E26 Starter kit (3rd Gen)
-excerpt: If you're looking to add additional bulbs to your lighting lineup, you have options!
-Include a Philips Hue white and color ambiance bulb in your Philips Hue system and experience high quality white and colored light that offers you endless possibilities.
+excerpt: This starter kit gets you going with the best of what Hue has to offer.
+A bridge and 4 color bulbs can set color and warmth to any scene in your home!
+This 3rd generation Philips Hue white and color ambiance bulbs produce true blues and greens, unlike the 2nd generation bulbs.
 ---